project-chip/connectedhomeip/docs/guides/infineon_trustm_provisioning.md

 ## Provisioning for OPTIGA&trade; Trust M

+The [Linux Tools for  OPTIGA&trade; Trust M ](https://github.com/Infineon/linux-optiga-trust-m) can be used to perform provisioning by following the steps mentioned below:

--   Clone the repo from Infineon Public Github
+-   Clone the repo from Infineon Public GitHub

 ```
  $ git clone --recurse-submodules https://github.com/Infineon/linux-optiga-trust-m.git
 ```

--   Build the Linux tools for OPTIGA&trade; Trust M:
+-   Build the Linux tools for OPTIGA&trade; Trust M

 ```
  $ cd linux-optiga-trust-m/